DavidXanatos/DiskCryptor/README.md

 ## F.A.Q.

 #### Is DiskCryptor still maintained?
 The last release was over a year ago.
 Yes.
-DiskCryptor is (as of 2026) still actively maintained.
+DiskCryptor is still actively maintained.
 However, it is a very mature piece of software, and there is little ongoing development required.
 As a result, releases are infrequent.

 #### All DiskCryptor builds are labeled “Beta.”
 Will there ever be a final release?
 No. There will not be a “final” release.
 Labeling the software as Beta is a deliberate decision.
 DiskCryptor is a free, low-level encryption tool, and even minor misuse can result in complete data loss.
 You use it entirely at your own risk.
 I have used DiskCryptor since its inception without major issues; however, I always maintain reliable backups and understand the implications of the actions I take.

-#### What happens if DiskCryptor fails or my system no longer boots?
-If DiskCryptor fails or the system becomes unbootable, recovery options are limited.
-In many cases, recovery requires advanced technical knowledge and may not be possible at all without backups.
-DiskCryptor should never be used without a tested backup and recovery strategy.

 #### I installed a Windows update and the DiskCryptor bootloader no longer starts.
 Windows boots directly into recovery.
 What should I do?